tcltk/tcl/doc/markdown/TraceVar.md

 # Accessing variables during traces

-During read, write, and array traces, the trace procedure can read, write, or unset the traced variable using **Tcl\_GetVar2**, **Tcl\_SetVar2**, and other procedures.
-While *proc* is executing, traces are temporarily disabled for the variable, so that calls to **Tcl\_GetVar2** and **Tcl\_SetVar2** will not cause *proc* or other trace procedures to be invoked again.
+During read, write, and array traces, the trace procedure can read, write, or unset the traced variable using [Tcl\_GetVar2][SetVar], [Tcl\_SetVar2][SetVar], and other procedures.
+While *proc* is executing, traces are temporarily disabled for the variable, so that calls to [Tcl\_GetVar2][SetVar] and [Tcl\_SetVar2][SetVar] will not cause *proc* or other trace procedures to be invoked again.
 Disabling only occurs for the variable whose trace procedure is active;  accesses to other variables will still be traced.
 However, if a variable is unset during a read or write trace then unset traces will be invoked.

 During unset traces the variable has already been completely expunged.
 It is possible for the trace procedure to read or write the variable, but this will be a new version of the variable.
 Traces are not disabled during unset traces as they are for read and write traces, but existing traces have been removed from the variable before any trace procedures are invoked.
 If new traces are set by unset trace procedures, these traces will be invoked on accesses to the variable by the trace procedures.

 # Callback timing

 When read tracing has been specified for a variable, the trace procedure will be invoked whenever the variable's value is read.
-This includes [set] Tcl commands, **$**-notation in Tcl commands, and invocations of the **Tcl\_GetVar** and **Tcl\_GetVar2** procedures. *Proc* is invoked just before the variable's value is returned.
+This includes [set] Tcl commands, **$**-notation in Tcl commands, and invocations of the [Tcl\_GetVar][SetVar] and [Tcl\_GetVar2][SetVar] procedures. *Proc* is invoked just before the variable's value is returned.
 It may modify the value of the variable to affect what is returned by the traced access.
 If it unsets the variable then the access will return an error just as if the variable never existed.

 When write tracing has been specified for a variable, the trace procedure will be invoked whenever the variable's value is modified.
-This includes [set] commands, commands that modify variables as side effects (such as [catch] and [scan]), and calls to the **Tcl\_SetVar** and **Tcl\_SetVar2** procedures). *Proc* will be invoked after the variable's value has been modified, but before the new value of the variable has been returned.
+This includes [set] commands, commands that modify variables as side effects (such as [catch] and [scan]), and calls to the [Tcl\_SetVar][SetVar] and [Tcl\_SetVar2][SetVar] procedures). *Proc* will be invoked after the variable's value has been modified, but before the new value of the variable has been returned.
 It may modify the value of the variable to override the change and to determine the value actually returned by the traced access.
 If it deletes the variable then the traced access will return an empty string.

 When array tracing has been specified, the trace procedure will be invoked at the beginning of the array command implementation, before any of the operations like get, set, or names have been invoked.
-The trace procedure can modify the array elements with **Tcl\_SetVar** and **Tcl\_SetVar2**.
+The trace procedure can modify the array elements with [Tcl\_SetVar][SetVar] and [Tcl\_SetVar2][SetVar].

 When unset tracing has been specified, the trace procedure will be invoked whenever the variable is destroyed.
 The traces will be called after the variable has been completely unset.